UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 event WordRequestedToUIPNode(bytes32 pid, address node, bytes publicKey)
 ```

-_a word is requested from a UIP node_
+_A word is requested from a UIP node_

 ### PhraseComplete